FontysVenlo/esd-workshop-spring-boot-hibernate/Research/spring/why_it_exists_problem_it_solves.md

 ## Application Context and dependency injection

-A common problem in java is the managment of object instances within an application.
+A common problem in java is the management of object instances within an application.
 If ONE class needs an instance of ONE other class that is no problem but once an application grows, dependencies and object instances become very intertwined and complex.

 ### Business Classes